fletchto99/pebble-remind/README.md

 Copy the contents of `lib/reminder.js` to the top of your `pebble-app-js.js` file.
 In your ready event call `Reminder.remind({..params...})`

+*NOTE:* Reminder makes use of a timeline launchcode of 125435 to allow the user to open the app.

 A `Reminder` Object accepts the following parameters

 | Name                 | Type                                 | Argument   | Default                                              | Description                                                              |